Texas Rangers (baseball)

 The Texas Rangers are an American professional baseball team based in the Dallas–Fort Worth metroplex.
 The Rangers compete in Major League Baseball (MLB) as a member club of the American League (AL) West Division.
 The team was founded as the Washington Senators in 1961, an expansion team awarded to Washington, D.C., after the previous Senators incarnation moved to Minneapolis to become the Minnesota Twins.
-The new Senators relocated to Arlington, Texas after the season and debuted as the Rangers the following spring.
-In 2020, the Rangers moved to the new Globe Life Field after having played at Globe Life Park (now Choctaw Stadium) from 1994 to 2019.
-The team's name is derived from a historic law enforcement agency.
+The new Senators relocated to Arlington, Texas after the season and debuted as the Rangers the next spring.
+In 2020, the Rangers moved to the new Globe Life Field after having played at Globe Life Park (Choctaw Stadium) from 1994 to 2019.
+The team's name derives from a historic law enforcement agency.

-The Rangers have made nine appearances in the MLB postseason, seven following division championships in 1996, 1998, 1999, 2010, 2011, 2015, and 2016 and as a wild card team in both 2012 and 2023.
-Prior to 2010, the Rangers were the only team in MLB to have never advanced past the first round of the playoffs.
+The Rangers have made nine appearances in the MLB postseason (all as the Rangers—in their iteration as the Washington Senators, the team never made the postseason).
+Seven of these followed division championships in 1996, 1998, 1999, 2010, 2011, 2015, and 2016; the remaining two were as a wild card team in 2012 and 2023.
+Until 2010, the Rangers were the only MLB team never to have advanced past the first round of the playoffs.
 In 2010, the Rangers advanced past the Division Series for the first time, defeating the Tampa Bay Rays.
-The team then won their first American League pennant after beating the New York Yankees in six games; league MVP Josh Hamilton won their first ALCS MVP award for a Ranger player.
+The team then won its first American League pennant, beating the New York Yankees in six games; league MVP Josh Hamilton won the first ALCS MVP award for a Ranger player.
 In their first appearance in a World Series, the Rangers fell to the San Francisco Giants in five games.
-They repeated as American League champions the following year, but famously lost the 2011 World Series to the St. Louis Cardinals in seven games after twice being one strike away from winning the series in game six.
-The Rangers made it to the 2023 World Series and won their first-ever championship, defeating the Arizona Diamondbacks in five games, with Corey Seager being the first Ranger player to win the World Series Most Valuable Player Award.
+They repeated as American League champions in 2011, but lost the World Series to the St. Louis Cardinals in seven games after twice being one strike away from winning the series in game six.
+The Rangers made it to the 2023 World Series and won their first championship, defeating the Arizona Diamondbacks in five games.
+Corey Seager was the first Ranger player to win the World Series Most Valuable Player Award.